 A lot of people have this misconception that travel, and specifically vacations, are expensive.
 And while you typically do spend more on a vacation than you would say in your everyday life, that doesn’t mean that they need to be exuberant or considered a luxury cost.
 There are in fact easy ways to save money on travel by being proactive and mindful while planning and booking your trip, and by making thoughtful decisions while actually on the road.

-Read on to learn my tips and tricks to save on travel when planning, booking and while on the road, touring and eating.
+Read on to learn my tips and tricks on the easy way to to save money on travel when planning, booking and while on the road, touring and eating.

 *This post will be updated as I continue to learn new ways to save money on travel*